Skip to content

 In the first step of the wizard you choose:

+1. The workflow to publish.
 Depending on where you started the wizard from, the workflow may already be determined, otherwise choose it from the Workflows drop-down list.
+For each workflow the list shows some details like Async if the workflow can only be published in asynchronous mode.

-Again, depending on where you started the wizard from, the runtime may already be selected, but you can always choose another one from the Runtime drop-down list.
+2. The runtime to publish in.
+Depending on where you started the wizard from, the runtime may already be selected, but you can always choose another one from the Runtime drop-down list.
 For each runtime the list shows:

 • The runtime icon in the runtime item's identifying color.